 - Portable fan (best white noise of all time)

-- Dry Erase board for door (facing hall, great way to leave notes and statuses for roomies and visitors)
+- Bulletin board and thumbtacks or a FUN letter board great way to leave notes and statuses for roomies and visitors)

 - Pocket knife (I’d vote for a Swiss Army Knife over a Leatherman tool but those are good, too)

 - Luggage!
-A set of luggage is something they’ll use for years, whether or not college is in their future; look for sets they can add to, wheels are a must, and although black is the most popular color choice, chose a bright color that’s easy to spot in a crowd.
+A set of luggage is something they’ll use for years, whether or not college is in their future; look for sets they can add to (hard size seems to be edging out soft these days), and chose a bright color that’s easy to spot in a crowd.

 - A doc in a box!
 Or go beyond a traditional first aid kit and include a container full of assorted sized band-aids, Neosporin, rubbing alcohol, Benedryl cream, tweezers, scissors, gauze, tape, Advil, Tylenol, cold remedies, Pepto Bismol, etc. Anything their mama would have in her medicine cabinet!!